gbmhunter/blog/content/posts/updates/2012/12-21-2-new-calculators-added-capacitor-charge-and-energy/_index.md

 * Working out the effectiveness of a capacitor for transient voltage suppression
 * Much more!

-They can be found individually on the [Capacitors page](/electronics/components/capacitors), or with the other calculators on the ~~\[Online Calculators page\](/electronics/general/online-calculators)~~.
+They can be found individually on the {{% link text="Capacitors page" src="/electronics/components/capacitors/_index.md" %}}, or with the other calculators on the ~~\[Online Calculators page\](/electronics/general/online-calculators)~~.

-{{< figure src="/images/electronics-misc/two-new-capacitor-charge-and-energy-calculators.jpg" caption="Two new electrical-engineering-themed calculators.
+{{< img src="two-new-capacitor-charge-and-energy-calculators.jpg" caption="Two new electrical-engineering-themed calculators.
 One calculator is for the capacitor charge equation, Q = CV, which involves charge, capacitance and voltage.
 The other is for the capacitor energy equation, E = 1/2CV^2 which involves energy, capacitance and voltage." width="600px" >}}

-Also, updates were made to the [RFID page](/electronics/circuit-design/rfid) (regarding 13.56MHz RFID standards and transceivers) and also the [OLED page](/electronics/components/oled-screens) (regarding the SSD1306 driver IC and manufacturers/distributors).
+Also, updates were made to the {{% link text="RFID page" src="/electronics/circuit-design/rfid/_index.md" %}} (regarding 13.56MHz RFID standards and transceivers) and also the {{% link text="OLED page" src="/electronics/components/oled-screens/_index.md" %}} (regarding the SSD1306 driver IC and manufacturers/distributors).